rks101/eglinux/README.md

 - Memory
 - Network
 - (persistent) Storage
-- These days all above four components/sub-systems are virtualized.
+- These days, all four components/sub-systems are virtualized.

 ----